Grow Places is a social enterprise founded in 2014 by psychiatric nurse and garden designer, Paul Herrington.

 Grow Places is actively recruiting an Advisory Board made up of participants, volunteers and representatives of the health, business and horticulture sectors.

-The Advisory Board will meet four times a year, and its decisions will inform the future direction of the organisations.
+The Advisory Board will meet four times a year, and its decisions will inform the future direction of the organisation.
 Please get in touch if you think you might have skills to share.